ftarlao/duplito/README.md

   -U, --UPDATE          Update hash database using full file hash (implies -r).
   -d, --duplicates      Only shows the duplicates in filelist (summary not affected).
                         If no paths, defaults to user home (or / for root).
-  -m, --min-file-size   Only lists files with size greater or equal, than the provided filesize.
+  -m, --min-file-size   Only lists files with size greater or equal, than the provided filesize
+                        in bytes.
 Directory and overall summaries are not affected.
   -i, --ignore-errors   Ignore unreadable/inaccessible files.
   -t, --threads         Number of concurrent hashing threads (default: 3).